MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-validate-data.md

 - Go to the Data Science experience in [!INCLUDE [product-name](../includes/product-name.md)].
 - Create [a new notebook](../data-engineering/how-to-use-notebook.md#create-notebooks) to copy/paste code into cells.
 - [Add a Lakehouse to your notebook](../data-engineering/how-to-use-notebook.md#connect-lakehouses-and-notebooks).
-- TODO: add info on where to get the data used in code and add it to Lakehouse (Fyi, @Markus)
 - TODO: add info on getting SemPy?
 Or is it included in Fabric by default?
 (Fyi, @Markus)
 <!-- SemPy will require "%pip install semantic-link" we'll no more in 1-2 weeks  -->

 ## Use functional dependencies to find and fix data quality issues

-Functional dependencies act as an effective invariant, allowing finding and fixing data quality issues, that are hard to detect otherwise.
+Functional dependencies act as an effective invariant that allow you to find and fix data quality issues which may be hard to detect otherwise.

-### Find data dependencies
+### Find functional dependencies in data

 The `find_dependencies` function in SemPy detects functional dependencies between the columns of a FabricDataFrame.
 The function uses a threshold on conditional entropy to discover approximate functional dependencies, where low conditional entropy indicates strong dependence between columns.